DanieleGiovanardi2408/BackPropBandits-815601-/README.md

 - low closure rates,
 - unusual traveller profiles.

-The output is a risk label per route (ALTA / MEDIA / NORMALE, defined as the top 3% / top 10% / rest of the ensemble distribution) plus a final business-rule classification CRITICO / ALTO / MEDIO / BASSO.
+The output is a risk label per route (ALTA = above the p97 cut on the ensemble score, i.e. top 3 %; MEDIA = between p90 and p97, the next 7 %; NORMALE = the remaining 90 %) plus a final business-rule classification CRITICO / ALTO / MEDIO / BASSO that blends the ML score (60 %) with the business-rule score (40 %).

 ---